IBM-Cloud/docs/containers/images.md

 # Container images
 *Last updated: 11 November 2015*

 You can create containers from IBM images.
-Images can be deployed as a single container or as scalable container groups.
+Images can be deployed as single containers or as scalable container groups.
 {:shortdesc}

 <ul class="runtimeIconList">